 Yes Part- ially No Your Comments/ Action to be taken 1.
-Academy Ethos 1.1 Do staff, governors and students share a philosophy of inclusion? Υ See Admission Policy, FGB Minutes.
+Ac ademy Ethos • 1.1 Do staff, governors and students share a philosophy of inclusion?
+Y See Admission Policy, Diversity Policy, FGB Minutes.
+Diversity officers appointed from staff body.
 1.2 Do all members of the Academy take responsibility for making the Academy more inclusive?
 Y See Admission Policy, FGB Minutes.
 1.3 Is the Academy welcoming to all students and parents/ carers?
 Y The ethos of the Academy is that it is open to all - see Parent Code of Conduct and Staff Communication Policy.
 1.4 Is the inclusion of all students from the local community publicised?
 Y See Admission Policy and SEND Policy.
 1.5 Do all staff seek to remove barriers to learning and participation where these exist?
-Y Lesson planning, behaviour for learning strategies ensure barriers are removed.
-Additional support is put into place where necessary e.g.: LAC students and students with speech and language needs.
-1.6 Does the Academy have high expectations of all students? Υ See Prospectus, FGB Minutes, Behaviour for Learning Policy 1.7 Are there mechanisms in place to seek the views of students with SEN/ disabilities?
-There are regular student voice activities that take place which includes students with SEN. These take place during our self-evaluation weeks.
-1.8 Does the Academy have regard to: The SEN Code of Practice 2001 The SEN & Disability Act 2001 The SEN Code of Practice 2014 The Disability Rights Commission Code of Practice for Schools 2002 DfEs Guidance on Inclusive Schooling 2001 Equalities Act 2010 Y See various policies
+Y Lesson planning, behavior for learning strategies ensure barriers are removed.
+Additional support is put into place where necessary e.g. LAC students and students with speech and language needs.
+Head of Dept runs weekly SEN working group to help staff better support students with SEND needs and provide CPD on inclusive teaching.
+1.6 Does the Academy have high expectations of all students?
+Y See Prospectus, FGB Minutes, Behavior for Learning Policy 1.7 Are there mechanisms in place to seek the views of students with SEN/ disabilities?
+Y There are regular student voice activities that take place which includes students with SEN. These take place during our self- evaluation weeks.

+1.8 Does the Academy have regard to: The SEN Code of Practice 2001 The SEN & Disability Act 2001 The SEN Code of Practice 2014 The Disability Rights Commission Code of Practice for Schools 2002 DfEs Guidance on Inclusive Schooling 2001 Equalities Act 2010 Y See various policies ----- -- --- -- -- ----------------------